PetroIvaniuk/homemade-visualization/README.md

 ## Supporting the project

-You can support project via ⭐
+You can support the project via ⭐ or share the project with friends.